Bakugan Battle Brawlers: Season 3: Gundalian Invaders

-After defeating Zenoheld, the Brawlers return to Earth and with the help of a newcomer Ren, who helps restore Bakugan Interspace.
-However, Ren is not all that he seems to be and reveals that he is a Gundalian in need of help, claiming that his planet Gundalia, is under attack by Neathia.
-Shun is not convinced and discovers, that Ren is lying once Princess Fabia showed and proved Ren's story wrong, revealing that Neathia is in attack by Gundalians instead, under the command of Barodius, their tyrannical emperor who wants to harness the power of Sacred Orb, the source of all Bakugan DNA.
+After defeating Zenoheld, the Brawlers return to Earth and, with the help of the newcomer Ren, restore Bakugan Interspace.
+However, Ren is not what he seems, and he reveals that he is a Gundalian whose home planet, Gundalia, is under attack by Neathia.
+Shun is not convinced and discovers that Ren is lying once Princess Fabia proves his story wrong.
+It is revealed that Neathia is under attack by Gundalians under the command of Barodius, their tyrannical emperor who seeks to harness the power of the Sacred Orb, the source of all Bakugan DNA.
 The Brawlers agree to help Fabia and head to Neathia to help fight off the Gundalians.
 Meanwhile, Ren begins showing signs of distrust for Barodius and eventually defects to rejoin the Brawlers.
-Unfortunately, Jake is captured by Kazarina (Gundalia's leading Bakugan scientist) and brainwashed, so the Brawlers head to Gundalia to rescue him along with Ren's imprisoned teammates (who were imprisoned for failure), joined by Nurzak (a former advisor to Barodius, who turned against him when he saw he would lead Gundalia to ruin) and Mason Brown (a teammate who had escaped imprisonment, and who had also sided with Neathia).
-Once they do, the Twelve Orders mount a final attack on Neathia.
-The Brawlers rush back in time to defend the planet while Dan and Barodius engage in their final battle.
-Ren and Mason's teammates Jesse Glenn, Lena Isis and Zenet Surrow are freed from their brainwashed state after Kazarina's demise at the hands of Gill.
-Linehalt uses his Forbidden Powers to restore the war-torn Neathia, while Barodius and Dharak are destroyed by an overload of vast energy and power from the Sacred Orb (which they tried to take anyway, despite Dan and Drago defeating them), which grants Drago new strength and abilities, allows him to evolve into Titanium Dragonoid and granting him the status of rule over all Bakugan.
+Jake is captured by Kazarina, Gundalia's leading Bakugan scientist, and brainwashed, so the Brawlers head to Gundalia to rescue him.
+They are aided by Ren's teammates, who were imprisoned for failure, Nurzak, a former advisor to Barodius who turned against him after seeing that he would lead Gundalia to ruin, and Mason Brown, a teammate who had escaped imprisonment and also sided with Neathia.
+The Twelve Orders mount a final attack on Neathia, and the Brawlers return in time to defend the planet while Dan and Barodius engage in a final battle.
+Ren and Mason's teammates, Jesse Glenn, Lena Isis, and Zenet Surrow are freed from brainwashing after Kazarina's demise at the hands of Gill.
+Linehalt uses his Forbidden Powers to restore the war-torn Neathia, while Barodius and Dharak are destroyed by an overload of vast energy and power from the Sacred Orb.
+This grants Drago new strength and abilities, allowing him to evolve into Titanium Dragonoid and granting him the status of rule over all Bakugan.